IntersectMBO/cardano-api/cardano-wasm/README.md

 # cardano-wasm

-Part of an effort at IOG (@Jimbo4350, @palas, and @amesgen) to build Cardano Haskell libraries to Wasm.
+Part of an effort at IOG to build Cardano Haskell libraries to Wasm.

 ## Building the wasm module